blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - Guarding private parts mean that men should guard theirs from entering women
 - Slave women do not have the right to guard their private parts, because that verse is for men
 - Women cannot have relations with her slaves, because that verse was for men

+- Killing anyone except those who spread mischief (which can include disbelief) is as if one's killed all of humanity (from Quran)

+- Children of slaves will be slaves of the master
+- One can sell their slaves, so they won't be freed even if the master dies
+- One can have children with slave women without marrying her

 - Mohammed said no repatriation shall be paid for her blood
 	- Slave Mother